JohnyP36/Personal-List/.github/PULL_REQUEST_TEMPLATE.md

     - [ ] uBlock Origin with default lists/settings
     - [ ] using a new, unmodified browser profile
 - [ ] I am running the latest version of uBlock Origin (or Adguard or Adblock Plus, etc.)
+- [ ] I did not answer truthfully to the above questions. <!-- Remove this line.
+Otherwise your PR will automatically been labeled as invalid and been closed. -->

 ### URL(s) where the issue occurs
 <!-- [At least one URL for a web page where the clearly described issue occurs is **mandatory**.
 The backticks (`) surrounding the URLs is important, it prevents the URL from being clickable.
 Warn with "NSFW" where applicable.] -->